50 best movies to watch on Netflix right now - TheNewsTrace

 The Nice Hack (2019)

-Information is now the world’s most beneficial commodity.
-On this terrifying documentary, New York design faculty professor David Carroll is a person on a quest to purchase his personal knowledge.
-His journey takes him to London and Cambridge Analytica – the consultancy closed down in 2018 after a scandal involving unsuspecting Fb customers having their knowledge harvested after which used for political achieve.
-Suppose twice about clicking away your private particulars…
+Knowledge is now the world’s most respected commodity.
+On this terrifying documentary, New York design college professor David Carroll is a person on a quest to purchase his personal information.
+His journey takes him to London and Cambridge Analytica – the consultancy closed down in 2018 after a scandal involving unsuspecting Fb customers having their information harvested after which used for political achieve.
+Assume twice about clicking away your private particulars…

 Watch on Netflix